 THEN AND NOW: I think the excitement of living in a new place sweeps you off your feet.
 For the first 6 months, you’re so busy seeing and doing that you have no time to be homesick.
 As time has gone on, I think I miss certain things about home, but I’ve been lucky in that I haven’t experienced any real bouts of homesickness.
 Here’s my theory on why.

 I think my experience with homesickness has been more subtle.
-Sure, I miss certain aspects of life in the USA and of course my family, but I don’t have a deep longing to move back.
+Sure, I miss certain aspects of life in the USA and of course my family, but I don’t have a deep longing to move back and I don’t feel a sense of loss.
 At least not now.
 I think this is because I came to France on my terms, for something positive, to start a new phase of my life after getting married to a French guy who is super supportive of me.
 So I was looking forward to life here and to turning over a new leaf, if that makes sense.
 I am settled here.
 It’s France where we bought a house, where I was finally able to get my dog, etc.

 Now that said, of course I miss things in the USA.
 To help combat that, I focus on these 3 things:

 1) Care packages.
 I regularly get packages: Either things I buy myself or things from generous family and friends.
 Along with that, I try to keep “American things” in my house to give me that American comfort even if I’m not in the US.
 It’s like it helps me retain my Americanness in a way.
 So for example, purposely buying a pillow in the USA and putting it on my bed here in France or a baking with a baking tray I found in Homegoods in the US.
 It’s silly but simple things like home decor and products from the US mean a lot.

 2) I talk to my friends and family often, pretty much daily.
 We’re lucky that in 2017, a familiar voice is just a Facetime click away and they don’t feel far away at all.

 3) Visit home often, finances and time permitting. 😉